mseong123/ft_printf/README.md

 # ft_printf | 42KL

 The purpose of this project is to learn about *variadic functions* by recoding `libc`'s [`printf`](https://man7.org/linux/man-pages/man3/printf.3.html).
 Manage `diuxXcsp%` type conversions.
 Previous libc functions created as part of [`libft`](https://github.com/mseong123/libft/tree/master) project are also used to complete this project.
+[Subject PDF](https://github.com/mseong123/ft_printf/blob/master/en.subject.pdf) link.

 ### Allowed Functions